The duck test: If they look like employees, they may not be independent contractors

 - Use caution when policies, such as headcount freezes, could result in managers using independent contractors to fill open positions.

 - Regularly audit the company’s independent contractor arrangements and template agreements.

 These are but a few steps you can take to increase the likelihood that your independent contractors pass the "duck test" and are not actually misclassified employees.
-For a more complete treatment of this issue, please read the Practical Law resource: Evaluating and Engaging Independent Contractors Checklist.
+For a more complete treatment of this issue, please read the Practical Law resource: Evaluating and Engaging Independent Contractors Checklist found in Practical Law.